cs31415/cs31415.github.io/writings/nyc-diary.md

 The men in blue take the field led by Rohit.

 A Gujju group has come in front of us.
 They are standing up most of the time blocking our view.
 Irritating.
 Luckily, it transpires that the seats aren't theirs when a couple of US supporters land up.
 These guys are more considerate and stay seated.
-In general the desis are giving the security a hard time by not sitting in their own seats.
+In general the *desis* are giving the security a hard time by not sitting in their own seats.
 The security has to evict the Tamilians as well from the seats in front of us and some more Gujjus from the seats behind us.
 Desi jugaad alive and well in America.

 Arshdeep opens the bowling and I turn on my phone to record video.
 Amazingly, he takes a wicket with the first ball.
 It seems like he was bowled from the way Arshdeep runs off but it transpires that it was actually lbw that was really plumb.
 We have a three quarters view – but we get a good idea of the speed of the bowling.
 It seems pretty quick.

 Another wicket falls in the first over – a skied top edge taken by Pandya.

 It looks like a no contest.
-The US fans in front of us – who seem like US born Asians, probably Pakistanis – are distraught.
+The US fans in front of us – who seem like US born Asians, probably Pakistanis – are distressed.

 The fans next to us are in high spirits.
 Arshdeep comes to the boundary near us after his over and we all shout his name and wave and he waves back.
 This immersive feeling can't be had watching from TV.